 I was consulting a client which was a Dutch multi-national.

-We were re-vamping the existing system as it was built on legacy technology, could not handle our business needs and was quite expensive to maintain.
+We were re-vamping the existing system as it was built on legacy technology.
+It could not handle our business needs and was also quite expensive to maintain.

-We are in UAT and this is what happened.
+We were in UAT and this is what happened.

-Now suddenly, one key stakeholder has put a requirement which is not designed into the solution.
-This can potentially delay the project by another 2 months.
+Suddenly, one key stakeholder came up with a requirement which was not designed into the solution.
+This could potentially delay the project by another 2 months.

-There had been a number of project progress review meetings.
-The project has covered 80% of planned schedule and effort.
+There were a number of project progress review meetings.
+The project had also covered 80% of the planned schedule and effort.

-The particular stakeholder did not bother to attend the review meetings.
+This particular stakeholder did not bother to attend any of the review meetings.

-Neither he raised any objections to our MoMs.
+Neither did he raise any objections to our MoMs.

-This was a business rule which could have been discovered if the Domain SME would have been involved in the project.
-This business rule had a significant impact on how data migration will be conducted and tested.
+This was a business rule which could have been discovered if the stakeholder was involved in the project earlier on.
+This business rule also had a significant impact on how the data migration would be conducted and tested.

 Have you encountered such scenarios?